apache/solr-sandbox/CROSSDC.md

 - `retryBackoffMs`: The amount of time to wait before attempting to retry a failed request to a given topic partition.
 - `deliveryTimeoutMS`: Updates sent to the Kafka queue will be failed before the number of retries has been exhausted if the timeout configured by delivery.timeout.ms expires first
 - `maxRequestSizeBytes`: The maximum size of a Kafka queue request in bytes - limits the number of requests that will be sent over the queue in a single batch.
+- `mirrorCommits`: if "true" then standalone commit requests will be mirrored, otherwise they will be processed only locally.

 #### CrossDC Consumer Application